-When leads experience quick time-to-value, they are likely to convert earlier in the funnel.
+When leads experience quick time-to-value, they will likely convert earlier in the funnel.
 They don’t have to imagine using a product by viewing slide decks or demo videos.
 Instead, users can log in and explore for themselves.
 Free plans end the struggle to communicate value – as long as your product is intuitive.

 When there is enough widespread bottoms-up usage and product adoption, product usage data becomes a reliable buying intent signal.
 Salespeople no longer need to do hard selling.
-Instead they can double-down on the excitement of users who are already convinced.
+Instead, they can double down on the excitement of users who are already convinced.

 🔁 Create Viral Loops = Lower CAC

 In recent years, traditional growth channels such as advertising have become oversaturated and more expensive.
 Meanwhile, software development has become more available with low-code tools and talented developers.
-A delightful free plan can go a long way in generating top of the funnel growth.
+A delightful free plan can go a long way in generating top-of-the-funnel growth.

 📚 Promote User Education = High Retention